ElMassimo/presenter_rails/README.md

 After that, it creates helper methods for your views, each method calls its `"#{name}_presenter"` counterpart in the controller.

 #### Memoization
-Each presenter method is memoized, so that your method will be called only once, and your views get the same instance every time.
+Each presenter method is memoized, so the method is called only once and your views get the same instance every time.

 #### Corolary
 Since the helper methods defined are only available for the view, you can define methods with the same name in your controller :smiley:.